 In the absence of such a requirement, the best fuel for your lawn more is gas:

 - That has a minimum of 87 octanes.

 - Fresh.
 Fresh gas prevents varnish and gum formation.

 - With up to 10% ethanol or 15% methyl tertiary butyl ether (read the labels on your products to know their content).

 - That is canned.
 Canned gasoline combines ethanol free unleaded gas with fuel stabilizer to prolong its life.
 Canned fuel products such as Briggs & Stratton advanced formula ethanol free fuel are suitable.

 - Low in octane rating for summer season.

 - High octane rating during winter.

-The best gas to use for your lawn mower is the one that is required in your owner’s manual to avoid damage and breaching warranty.
+The best gas to use for your lawnmower is the one that is required in your owner’s manual to avoid damage and breach of warranty.
 However, if your manual does not require any gas, you can use any octane gas with a minimum rate of 87 and available at a refilling station.

 Higher octane in premium gas will not enhance your mower’s performance, but it is not harmful.
 You should use it during winter but ensure you have cleaned out your engine before you change gasoline.

 Regular gas is cheaper and ensures performance, it is best for the summer season.
 You may choose either but consider their prices.

 It is better to buy canned gas like Briggs & Stratton advanced formula ethanol-free fuel because you can analyze its ingredients and see its ethanol content.
 It also comes properly mixed and ready to use.